shadowga/website/_docs/index.md

 ---

 Other commands and information; regarding in-game features, resources, and tools are further detailed appropriately.
-You can either click the ‘next' button or manually navigate to continue.
+You can either click the 'next' button or manually navigate to continue.